Student-Athlete, Charlie Gibbons, discusses how his experiences at Knox influenced his athletic and academic ...

-Your academic advisor will contact you in mid-July to set up a time to choose your courses for fall term and review your transfer credits.
-If you have questions about academics before your meeting in July, you can contact firstname.lastname@example.org.
+Your academic advisor will contact you to set up a time to choose your courses for the upcoming term and review your transfer credits.

 Yes!
 As a four-year residential college, more than 95% of Knox students live on campus.
 There are some situations where students need to pursue off-campus permissions.
 Off-campus housing permissions are granted through the Campus Life Office to those students who:

 We work closely with students after they submit their new student housing preference form to place them with a roommate who best matches their preferences.
 We’ve paired transfer students together as roommates and have created transfer-student suite living arrangements as well.